-Jay Coulby is a partner in the firm's Washington, D.C. office and a member of the firm's Intellectual Property Practice Group.
+Jay Coulby is a member of the firm's Intellectual Property Practice Group and is based in the Washington, D.C. office.
 Mr. Coulby has an international practice focusing on preparing and prosecuting domestic and international patent applications in the biotech, chemical, pharmaceutical, medical device, green technology and life science arts; preparing opinions and counseling clients on the issues of patentability, validity and non-infringement/freedom-to-operate; drafting and negotiating licenses, confidentiality non-disclosure, settlement, and joint research and development agreements; managing worldwide intellectual property portfolios; and strategic planning and counseling.
 Prior to joining Quarles & Brady, Jay was a partner at a well-known D.C. firm.

 Mr. Coulby has experience in basic and applied research for the government and in private industry in the areas of molecular biology, including research in the areas of the molecular basis for bacterial and viral pathogenicity, prokaryotic and eukaryotic gene regulation, mammalian cell cycle regulation, DNA recombination, cancer genetics, and the development of cloning systems for vaccines and pharmaceuticals.